johnwarden/jonathanwarden.com/content/language-design/functional-equality.md

 print(a == b && a.toString() != b.toString())
 {{< /highlight >}}

-So Scala violates the principle of functional equality. `2+2 == 4.0`, even though the two values are not functionally equal.
+So Scala violates the principle of functional equality. `a == b`, even though the two values are not functionally equal.

 ## Violating Functional Equality Creates Problems